dheerajodha/CDLI-Tablet-App/README.md

 	itself to the CuneiformInfoPage(), so we can directly access the attribute value of the tapped object using the dot operator.
 Here we don’t need to call the API again to fetch data.<br>
-        ➢ [1] : ​ This class is present inside Cuneiform_Collection_Page.dart file, it’s job is to
+> ➢ [1] : ​ This class is present inside Cuneiform_Collection_Page.dart file, it’s job is to
 	fetch the ‘thumbnail’ and ‘date’ from the json array, and display them in form of GridView.<br>
-        ➢ [2] : ​ This class is present inside the Cuneiform_Data.dart file (which stores our
+> ➢ [2] : ​ This class is present inside the Cuneiform_Data.dart file (which stores our
 	models), its job is to hold a Dart list of CuneiformsData to be displayed.<br>
-        ➢ [3] : ​ This class is present inside Cuneiform_Info_Page.dart file, it’s job is to
+> ➢ [3] : ​ This class is present inside Cuneiform_Info_Page.dart file, it’s job is to
 	display ‘url’, ’title’, ‘blurb’ and ‘description’ of the tapped item.<br><br>

 <b>SMALL DEMO :</b><br>
-The current CDLI mobile applications do not have a welcome screen, so I thought it would be nice to add a new route which would include everything that the app contains, but in a brief manner.
-Due to this, user can quickly absorb what the app is about.<br>
+The current CDLI mobile applications do not have a welcome screen, so I thought it could be one of the new features to add a new route which would include everything that the app contains, but in a brief manner.
+Due to this, user can quickly absorb what the app is all about.<br>
 ![](landingDemo.gif)<br>
-Note : <br>
+>Note : <br>
--Here, the tag "Entry of the day" will automatically come under the latest entry each day.
+>-Here, the tag "Entry of the day" tag will automatically come under the latest entry each day.

--I have used a timer to make sure that the image shift to left side after every 5 seconds.
-Towards the end of this video I scrolled it by myself to traverse the images by my control that's why it may look very fast.
+>-I have used a timer to make sure that the image shift to left side after every 5 seconds.

--I understand that I need to spend more hours on improving the UI and make it more appealing.

 ## Getting Started